 Androcymbium spp.
 Below are a number of unidentified species.
 In the first photo Rogan Roth would love to know what this attractive Androcymbium species is called.
 These are plants grown from seed ex.
 Silverhill Seeds and are easy to grow, proliferating rapidly.
 The second photo is from Carl Frederick.

 Androcymbium striatum Hochst. ex A.Rich. (syn.
 Colchicum striatum (Hochst. ex A.Rich.)
 J.C.Manning & Vinn.) is found on damp ground among rocks and gravel patches from 1800-3000 meters from the Eastern Cape, South Africa to Tropical Africa.
 Leaves are slender and keeled and flowerheads hidden within large white petal-like bracts that are striped with green or violet.
-Photos by Cameron McMaster taken in the Eastern Cape, South Africa.
+The first two photos by Cameron McMaster taken in the Eastern Cape, South Africa.
 The third photo was taken on a rainy day in January by Bob Rutemoeller.
 The last two photos taken at Andriesberg.

 Androcymbium volutare Burch. (syn.
 Colchicum volutare (Burch.)
 J.C.Manning & Vinn.) is found in gravelly clay in karroid scrub from the western Karoo to Little Karoo.
 It has several narrow leaves that are coiled.
 Flowers are enclosed in a pair of pale green upright bracts with coiled tips.
 The first two photos were taken by Bob Rutemoeller and Mary Sue Ittner in Calvinia September 2006.
 The third photo was taken by Cameron McMaster September 2011 near Middelpos.
 The last photo from the book Plants of the Klein Karoo courtesy of Jan and Anne Lise Schutte-Vlok.